isomerpages/govtech-stp/_travellers-from-japan/00c-rgl-faq.md

 According to the Government of Japan, RGL returnees to Japan are required to take a pre-departure COVID 19 PCR test in Singapore within 72 hours of their return to Japan.
 They may be exempted from this requirement if they are Japanese nationals and (a) the duration of their stay in Singapore does not exceed 15 days, or (b) if they agree to serve a 14-day quarantine upon their return to Japan.

 Upon their arrival back in Japan, RGL returnees to Japan must adhere to the prevailing COVID-19 prevention and control measures of the Japanese Government.
 This may include a 14-day quarantine or COVID-19 tests.
-Returnees may wish to check on the specific measures taken upon entry into Japan at the website of the Ministry of Foreign Affairs of Japan (<https://www.mofa.go.jp/a_o/na/page22e_000928.html>).
+Returnees may wish to check on the specific measures taken upon entry into Japan at the website of the Ministry of Foreign Affairs of Japan (https://www.mofa.go.jp/ca/cp/page25e_000337.html).

 As the specific requirements may change over time, the returnee should verify the latest requirements with the Government of Japan.

 A RGL returnee to Japan can make an appointment in advance at certain clinics in Singapore for a pre-departure test at the traveller’s cost.
 The traveller must take the test and obtain a health certificate of having tested negative for COVID-19.

 The list of clinics that can perform pre-departure COVID-19 tests and details on the procedure to book an appointment are at **<a href="#annexb">ANNEX B</a>**.
 Testing for RGL arrangements can only be carried out at these clinics at the moment.
-An eligible RGL returnee can contact the clinic directly for testing.

-The traveller will need to adhere to the clinic’s cut-off timings for the pre-departure tests to ensure that he/she is able to obtain the test results in time to be allowed to check-in for his/her flight.

-The traveller must also display his/her SafeTravel Pass, which will be used as an indication of the traveller’s eligibility to take a pre-departure COVID-19 test.
-The SafeTravel Pass must be presented at the clinic before the test can be administered.
+The traveller should make an appointment with the clinic that fits the required testing window, and present at the clinic early for the appointment, at least 48 hours prior to flight.
+Travellers who present at the clinic less than 38-40 hours to the flight may not be able receive the result in time for the flight.

+The traveller should bring the following when presenting at the clinic for testing:
+ - Identity card or passport
+ - PDF copy of the SafeTravel Pass
+ - Softcopy showing departure flight timing

 The traveller should expect to pay up to S$200 (inclusive of GST) for the pre-departure test.
 This is not payable by MediSave, MediShield Life and Integrated Shield Plans.

 -----